Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Threat Model

 \subsubsection{Configuration Drift}

 It is defined as the gradual build-up of unwanted configuration drift that goes against a secure configuration.
 This issue is particularly acute in MCP environments, where end-users localize a server or it is deployed in ecosystems that are community-driven.
-It is dangerous to individual local deployments, but it is even more severe with remote or cloud MCP services, like those provided by Cloudflare, where configuration errors can affect more than one user or organization at a time.
 In a multi-tenant environment, one drift event may accidentally reveal sensitive resources, escalate privileges, or extend access to attackers across tenants.

-This section discusses the threats that are reported in the other literature as the weaknesses of AI agent protocols, and most of them refer to the MCP and A2A communication.
-Based on our searches, no reported security analysis has been published on ANP or Agora either.
-This is not a surprise: all four protocols are young and still at an initial stage of development and implementation, and the academic community has only just started to discuss their security aspects.
-As a result, the attacks reported so far are not comprehensive and do not represent the full range of threats posed by the architecture, trust assumptions, and interoperability features of these new ecosystems.

-Since the AI-agent protocols are new and are changing fast, it is vital to go beyond what is already being reported and actively investigate structurally possible attack vectors before they become real in deployment.
-To address this problem, the next section provides further analysis and presents a collection of deduced, architecture-based, and anticipatory threats that are not yet officially reported in other literature.
-These attack vectors are reported in order to assist researchers in preempting vulnerabilities and finding ways to harden protocol specifications and directing systematic security reviews as these ecosystems evolve.